-Summer programs for Elementary (JK-5) and Middle Schoolers (6-8) happen all over the city – on school campuses, at City youth centers, community centers, local non-profits, businesses, and more.
-This guide brings all of these opportunities together in one place.
+The 2024-25 School Year Resource Guide is here!For the School Year 2024-25, after school programs for both Elementary (K-5) and Middle Schoolers (6-8) will be available at various locations throughout Cambridge, including school campuses, youth centers, community centers, local non-profits, businesses, and more.
+This guide has been created to bring together all of these opportunities in one place!

 |